Pennsylvania State Capitol sculpture groups: Nudity controversy

 Barnard's vision of twin sculpture groups of profuse nude figures was controversial from the start.
 Each group was composed of 8 individual sculptures featuring 1 to 4 figures.
-Of the 30 total figures, 27 were nude—the angel was gowned, and both infants were swaddled in cloth.
+Of the 30 total figures, 27 were nude – the angel was gowned, and both infants were swaddled in cloth.

 Some Pennsylvania legislators and local religious leaders opposed the nudity of Barnard's sculptures.
 He responded:

-There has been some criticism, because these 30 figures I have executed are nude.
+There has been some criticism because these 30 figures I have executed are nude.
 Only in the nude could I have given adequate expression to these figures.
 Drapery would have spoiled the effect.
 Only through delineation of the nude human form can great emotions be shown.
 You cannot drape a symbolic figure in an overcoat and expect it to be anything but a marble dummy.

 It is curious that this criticism should come from men, while women approve of the work as is.
 Women have better artistic sense than men.
 They are inspired by the human form, but men are not similarly inspired.
-They think the nude suggestive.
+They think the nude is suggestive.
 I understand that the Pennsylvania state authorities are going to drape them.
 I shall make no protest, but I am sorry.

 Initially, plaster of Paris short trousers were applied to the male figures, but the results proved unsatisfactory.
-Two tents were erected on Friday, May 12, one around each sculpture group, to mask that day's removal of the plaster trousers.
-On Sunday, the canvas walls of the tents were cut down by art-lovers who wished to view the sculptures before plaster loincloths were applied on Monday—"the great majority of the crowd being women," according to The Chicago Tribune.
+Two tents were erected on Friday, May 12, 1911, one around each sculpture group, to mask that day's removal of the plaster trousers.
+On Sunday, the canvas walls of the tents were cut down by art lovers who wished to view the sculptures before plaster loincloths were applied on Monday— "the great majority of the crowd being women," according to The Chicago Tribune.
 Instead of short trousers or loincloths, the Piccirilli Brothers carved marble sheaths to cover the genitals of the male figures, for which they charged $118.50.